The Scott MacAulay Performing Arts Centre

-Officially opened in July, 2018, the Celtic Performing Arts Centre is a state-of-the-art facility that seats 290 people and is fully accessible.
+Officially opened in July, 2018, the Scott MacAulay Performing Arts Centre is a state-of-the-art facility that seats 290 people and is fully accessible.
 The Centre is designed to be functional and flexible and can host a wide variety of performances, conferences and meetings.

-The latest in technology has been installed in the Celtic Performing Arts Centre and using computerized modelling, the sound system has been designed to reach every corner of the theatre, so that no matter where an audience member is seated, they are able to enjoy the event on stage!
+The latest in technology has been installed in the Scott MacAulay Performing Arts Centre and using computerized modelling, the sound system has been designed to reach every corner of the theatre, so that no matter where an audience member is seated, they are able to enjoy the event on stage!

 With its large stage and wing space, stand-alone set pieces can be moved on and off the stage during performances, but through the magic of lighting, the stage can be made intimate for smaller conference needs as well and is outfitted with an LCD projector and full screen.

 In its inaugural year, the facility hosted a wide variety of venue users from Highland dance and Bagpipe competitions, recitals for The College and local theatre and dance studios, musical theatre for a Summerside school, Conferences for local organizations, fundraisers, our summer show (with 26 performances), single touring performances and The College’s first annual “Celebrate the Season” event, that featured nine very different shows in celebration of the holiday season.
 The venue remains very busy and used by many different community groups as renters and our own presentations.

 A lot of thought was put into the spaces throughout the new venue, and it is larger than it appears from outside!
 Backstage hosts two dressing rooms, both with open cubby spaces for hanging costumes and bright lights for make-up application.
 Backstage also houses a nearly soundproof studio with a wooden sprung floor, floor to ceiling mirrors and barres.
 This space is used as a teaching space, warm up space as well as a green room and changing areas for larger productions.